Fatal Frame: Mask of the Lunar Eclipse: Reception

-Fatal Frame: Mask of the Lunar Eclipse received "mixed or average" reviews, according to review aggregator Metacritic.

-During its debut, Mask of the Lunar Eclipse sold approximately 30,000 units, making one of the weaker debuts of the series.
+During its debut for the Wii, Mask of the Lunar Eclipse sold approximately 30,000 units, making one of the weaker debuts of the series.
 As of the end of December 2008, the game had sold nearly 75,000 units.
 While these were low sales compared to other Wii titles, it made Mask of the Lunar Eclipse the best-selling title in the series to that date.
+The remaster sold 120,000 units worldwide between its release of 9 March 2023 and by the end of Koei Tecmo's fiscal year on 31 March 2023.

 The reviewers for Famitsu were united in their opinion that, while not a revolutionary title within the series, it was a high-quality game.
 Eurogamer's Kristan Reed regularly noted its similarity to previous entries in the series, praising the atmosphere and gameplay, while criticizing the control scheme and its negative effect on combat and navigation.
 In a preview of the game, Richard Eisenbeis of Kotaku praised the game's multiple storylines and settings, but was mixed about its familiar gameplay and again criticized the controls.
 In closing, he generally cited it as a good entry in the series.
 Matthew Blundon of Nintendo Life, echoing the criticism of the controls, said that it would please hardcore horror game players.
 Albert Lichi of Cubed3 again faulted the control set up.
 In most other respects he was highly positive, praising the story, combat and graphics, calling it a "labor of love" on the part of the development team.
-In its import review, Edge Magazine generally enjoyed the unsettling atmosphere that the developers had succeeded in creating by using the dark settings and close-set camera angle.
+In its import review, Edge generally enjoyed the unsettling atmosphere that the developers had succeeded in creating by using the dark settings and close-set camera angle.
 The reviewer also defended the often-criticized control scheme, saying that it added to the feeling of fear.
 In closing, the reviewer said that the subtlety of the game showed the flaws in other horror franchises such as Silent Hill.